Saadiyat Island: Saadiyat Cultural District

+A Maritime Museum designed by Tadao Ando was announced in the district's 2007 master plan but is not listed among active Cultural District projects and had not seen major public updates as of 2025.

 Saadiyat Marina District

-The Marina, the Island's main commercial area, has a total area of 3.7 km2, berthing for over 1,000 boats, hotels, apartments, leisure and entertainment facilities including the Maritime Museum by Japan's Tadao Ando, commercial and retail space, and the New York University Abu Dhabi which was planned to move to Saadiyat Marina in 2014 from its provisional campus in downtown Abu Dhabi.
+The Marina, the Island's main commercial area, has a total area of 3.7 km2, berthing for over 1,000 boats, hotels, apartments, leisure and entertainment facilities including commercial and retail space, and the New York University Abu Dhabi campus, which opened on Saadiyat in 2014 after relocating from a provisional downtown site.